kennyalmendral/kennyalmendral.github.io/_posts/2018-08-01-php-arrays.md

 }
 ```

-To retrieve values from an array inside an array, reference the array and append another set of brackets and inside those brackets, specify an index like so:
+To retrieve values from an array inside an array, we reference that array and append another set of brackets and inside those brackets, we specify an index like so:

 ```php
 echo $objects[5][0]; // Outputs: x